entropyxyz/entropy-core/crates/client/js-README.md

   to be funded.
 - `verifyingKey: VerifyingKey` the public verifying key of the Entropy account.
 - `message: Uint8Array` the message to sign.
-- `auxData: Uint8Array | undefined` auxiliary data to be passed to the program, if present.
+- `auxData: Uint8Array | undefined` auxiliary data to be passed to the program if present.

-If successful it returns the signature encoded as a string.
+If successful, it returns the signature encoded as a string.
 A `Signature` type will be implemented soon.

 ```js